Iona talks about her varied working life, spanning forty years, in teaching, at her husband’s hydraulics business, and as a volunteer.

 I retired in 2015.
 Children were very different from those I’d known forty years ago.
 Behaviour and discipline is different and reaction to the parents.
 You know when you’ve had enough.
 I still do a lot of voluntary work to do with history and archaeology so I’ve got plenty to do.

-Iona was interviewed in Hethersett for WISEArchive on 25th April 2016
+Iona talking to WISEArchive in Hethersett on 25th April 2016

 © 2020 WISEArchive.
 All Rights Reserved.